oscarqjh/threejs-portfolio/README.md

 #### 3.5 CSS Animation

-Through this project, I have also gotten my first experiencing in animating simple pure CSS animation using `@keyframes`.
-This is a really quick and easy way to make short animations without the need to external softwares or libraries.
+Through this project, I have also gotten my first experience in animating simple pure CSS animation using `@keyframes`.
+This is a quick and easy way to make short animations without needing external software or libraries.

 ---